Magnetic mirror: TMX-U fails, MFTF mothballed

-1986-
+1986–present

 The Gas Dynamic Trap in Russia.

 Magnetic mirror research continued in Russia.
 One example is the Gas Dynamic Trap, an experimental fusion machine used at the Budker Institute of Nuclear Physics in Akademgorodok (Academic Town) in Novosibirsk (New Siberia), Russia.
 This machine achieved a 0.6 beta ratio for 5⨉10^{−3} seconds, at a low temperature of 1 keV.
 Technical challenges included maintaining the non-Maxwellian velocity distribution.
 This meant that instead of many high energy ions hitting one another, the ion energy diffused into a bell curve.
 The ions then thermalized, leaving most of the material too cold to fuse.
 Collisions scattered the charged particles so much that they could not be contained.
 Lastly, velocity space instabilities contributed to the escape of the plasma.

-In September 2022, University of Wisconsin–Madison researchers incorporated a spin-off startup company named Realta Fusion to develop and commercialize tandem mirror reactors to supply industrial process heat with smaller power plants.
-Their stated goal is a "lowest capital, least complex path" to fusion energy.
-In May 2023, United States Department of Energy granted the company additional funding.
+The centrifugal mirror is a modification of the basic magnetic mirror design that aims to reduce particle losses and turbulence, while maintaining the engineering simplicity of the basic mirror through the use of rapid plasma rotation.
+In a centrifugal mirror the plasma is rotated around the center axis at very high speeds, typically hundreds to thousands of km/s.
+The rapid rotation combined with the shape of the magnetic field produces a centrifugal force that pulls plasma ions toward the center (z=0) region of the mirror.
+As an additional benefit the rapid rotation creates strongly sheared flows which suppress the development of turbulence and therefore improve the radial confinement.

+Centrifugal mirrors were first studied for fusion in the 1950s at Los Alamos National Laboratory in the Ixion experiment.
+Since 2001, the centrifugal mirror’s performance has been explored at the University of Maryland.
+The Maryland experiments were successful in demonstrating the centrifugal mirror’s superior axial confinement and stability compared to simple mirrors.
+In 2024 a private company, Terra Fusion Energy Corporation, was incorporated to design and build a commercial fusion reactor using a centrifugal mirror.

 Magnetic mirrors play an important role in other types of magnetic fusion energy devices such as tokamaks, where the toroidal magnetic field is stronger on the inboard side than on the outboard side.
 The resulting effects are neoclassical.
 Magnetic mirrors also occur in nature.
 Electrons and ions in the magnetosphere, for example, will bounce back and forth between the stronger fields at the poles, leading to the Van Allen radiation belts.

-Centrifugal magnetic mirrors use supersonic rotation to stabilize the mirrors, which helps heat plasma to fusion temperatures.

-could enable commercial nuclear fusion reactors on Earth and are promising for space propulsion.
-One concept could achieve 1 to 10 newtons of thrust with 10,000 to 30000 specific impulse, some 30-100x more fuel efficient than chemical propulsion, dramatically decreasing journey times.
+In September 2022, University of Wisconsin–Madison researchers incorporated a spin-off startup company named Realta Fusion to develop and commercialize tandem mirror reactors to supply industrial process heat with smaller power plants.
+Their stated goal is a "lowest capital, least complex path" to fusion energy.